Where Hunter Biden’s charges stand

 “Between 2016 and October 15, 2020, the Defendant spent this money on drugs, escorts and girlfriends, luxury hotels and rental properties, exotic cars, clothing, and other items of a personal nature,” prosecutors wrote.
 “In short, everything but his taxes.”

-Biden can face as much as 17 years in prison for the charges, if prosecuted.
+Biden can face as many as 17 years in prison for the charges, if prosecuted.
 His attorney claimed the charges are politically motivated.

 “Based on the facts and the law, if Hunter’s last name was anything other than Biden, the charges in Delaware, and now California, would not have been brought,” Lowell said in a statement.